getgreater85/Yandex-Practicum-DA/5_investment_funds_SQL_queries/PostgreSQL_queries.md

 <hr>

 <br><a name="T19"></a>
-#### 19. Составим таблицу из полей: `name_of_fund` — название фонда; `name_of_company` — название компании; `amount` — сумма инвестиций, которую привлекла компания в раунде. В таблицу войдут данные о компаниях, в истории которых было больше шести важных этапов, а раунды финансирования проходили с 2012 по 2013 год включительно.
+#### 19. Make a table from the fields: `name_of_fund` - name of the fund; `name_of_company` — company name; `amount` - the amount of investment that the company attracted in the round.
+The table will include data on companies whose history had more than six important stages, and funding rounds took place from 2012 to 2013 inclusive.

 ```SQL
 SELECT f.name AS name_of_fund,